LunaticWyrm467/node_tree/node_tree_derive/README.md

     declare NodeA;

     // Fields are declared as such:
-    let given_name: String;
+    let id: u32;

-    // Fields can have custom attributes.
-    default let default_field:  u8; // Initialized as its default value. export  let saveable_field: String; // Can also be `export default` if the value supports it. unique  let unique_field:   *mut c_void; // Value that is not cloned with the node.
+    // Fields can have custom attributes, and can also have default values (either implicit via `default` or explicit). default let default_field: u8; // Initialized as its default value. export  let savable_field: String      = "Hello, World!".to_string(); // Can also be `export default` if the value supports it. unique  let unique_field:  *mut c_void = todo!(); // Value that is not cloned with the node.

     // Overrideable system functions are known as hooks and start with `hk`.

     /// Constructors are declared via `_init()`.
-These will automatically generate a
+These will automatically generate a `new()` function.
-    // `new()` function.
-    hk _init(given_name: String) {} // Fields are initialized by introducing a variable
-                                    // of the same name into scope.
+    /// Fields are initialized by introducing a variable of the same name into scope. hk _init(id: u32) {}

     /// Runs right before the `ready()` function for a `Node` that was loaded from the disk,
     /// when said node is added back to the scene tree.